Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Introduction

-In the field of medical imaging, data imputation approaches typically leverage generative models (\emph{e.g.,} generative adversarial networks~\cite{goodfellow2020generative}) to synthesize images through image translation, which can be grouped into \textbf{\emph{one-to-one synthesis}} methods that generate one target contrast from a single modality \cite{bowles2016pseudo,roy2016patch,roy2013magnetic,huang2016geometry,jog2015mr,ye2013modality,vemulapalli2015unsupervised,van2015cross,sevetlidis2016whole,li2014deep,nie2017medical,nie2018medical,wang2021realistic,dar2019image,yuan2020unified,luo2022adaptive,fei2022classification}, \textbf{\emph{many-to-one synthesis}} methods that generate one target contrast from a certain set of modalities \cite{jog2014random,jog2017random,lee2019collagan,li2019diamondgan,zhou2020hi,peng2021multi,olut2018generative,yang2019bi,hagiwara2019improving} and \textbf{\emph{unified synthesis}} methods that generate any desired contrast from arbitrary combinations of available modalities \cite{chartsias2017multimodal,sharma2019missing,shen2020multi,dalmaz2022resvit}.
-To cope with all possible synthesis scenarios, both one-to-one and many-to-one methods require training multiple generative models, thus resulting in significant memory overhead.
+Nowadays, data imputation approaches for medical images typically leverage generative models (\emph{e.g.,} generative adversarial networks~\cite{goodfellow2020generative}) to synthesize images through image translation, which can be grouped into \textbf{\emph{one-to-one synthesis}} methods that generate one target contrast from a single modality \cite{bowles2016pseudo,roy2016patch,roy2013magnetic,huang2016geometry,jog2015mr,ye2013modality,vemulapalli2015unsupervised,van2015cross,sevetlidis2016whole,li2014deep,nie2017medical,nie2018medical,wang2021realistic,dar2019image,yuan2020unified,luo2022adaptive,fei2022classification}, \textbf{\emph{many-to-one synthesis}} methods that generate one target contrast from a certain set of modalities \cite{jog2014random,jog2017random,lee2019collagan,li2019diamondgan,zhou2020hi,peng2021multi,olut2018generative,yang2019bi,hagiwara2019improving} and \textbf{\emph{unified synthesis}} methods that generate any desired contrast from arbitrary combinations of available modalities \cite{chartsias2017multimodal,sharma2019missing,shen2020multi,dalmaz2022resvit}.
+To cope with all possible synthesis scenarios, most one-to-one and many-to-one methods require training multiple generative models, which leads to multiplying training time.
 For instance, it needs $N\times(N-1)$ models for one-to-one methods to translate images between $N$ modalities.
+While a few one-to-one methods~\cite{yuan2020unified} can complete various one-to-one synthesis tasks within a single model, they could not be applicable to configurations where multiple input modalities exist.
 By contrast, unified synthesis provides a compact solution for missing data imputation, requiring only a single model to accommodate all input-output configurations.